-As described in the Wheaton College Student Health Services Entrance Health Requirements policy, that all students provide prior to enrollment, show proof of immunity with respect to measles, mumps, and rubella (which are covered by the single MMR vaccine) and tetanus and diphtheria (covered by the Td, DT, DTP, and Tdap vaccines).
+As described in the Wheaton College Student Health Services Entrance Health Requirements policy, that all students provide prior to enrollment, show proof of immunity with respect to measles, mumps, and rubella (which are covered by the single MMR vaccine) tetanus and diphtheria (covered by the Td, DT, DTP, and Tdap vaccines) and meningitis conjugate vaccine (Menactra, Menveo).
 In addition, the College requires that students provide proof of PPD testing for tuberculosis.
 The College further recommends, though it does not require, immunizations for hepatitis B, meningitis, and chicken pox (see Entrance Requirements).
 If a student is considering traveling with a Wheaton College program internationally, required and recommended vaccinations for that trip will be discussed with the student during the travel consult.

 Occasionally the College is asked to exempt a particular student from its immunization requirements.
 Because the College believes that the entire campus population is best-served when every student is immunized, it does not favor exemptions.
 The College will, however, consider a request for exemption, but only under the following circumstances.